Antonioj562/RobotMaker/README.md

 Submitted by: **Antonio Loyola**

-This web app: **Robot creator to save information for your Robot's name, color, and a purpose for your bot**
+This web app: **Robot creator to save information for your Robot's name, color, and a purpose for your bot.
+This uses Supabase for the database and is able to store 3 attributes for a robot**

 Time spent: **19** hours spent in total